erencandural/erencandural.github.io/_projects/(1) Teleoperation of a Robotic Arm Using a Glove with Multi-modal Feedback.md

 There are two operating systems in this project, Linux and Windows.
 This is due to the fact that the WEART TouchDIVER middleware is a Windows-native application and the franka-ros library that controls the Franka Emika Panda doesn't work on Windows.

-The bridge that connects ROS and Unit is a set of ope-source libraries called [ROS#](https://github.com/siemens/ros-sharp).
+The bridge that connects ROS and Unit is a set of open-source libraries called [ROS#](https://github.com/siemens/ros-sharp).
 Essentially, it handles the replication of the robot through URDF files, the coordinate system conversion between Unity and ROS and passes the messages between two systems.
 Since it's open source, several additional assets specific to Franka Emika Panda were created.

 The system architecture can be found below.